ItsAditya-xyz/eventer/readme.md

-Eventer is a Platfrom for People to come together for Organising Events and Helps working professionals working in the Space to work with CLients in a Cohesive manner, HERE :eventer-gamma.vercel.app
+Eventer is a Platfrom for People to come together for Organising Events and Helps working professionals working in the Space to work with CLients in a Cohesive manner, HERE :https://eventer-gamma.vercel.app/

-eventer-git-main-adityachaudhary0005.vercel.app
-eventer-gamma.vercel.app
-eventer-adityachaudhary0005.vercel.app